MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 notepad requirements.txt
 ```

-*In notepad, edit the **requirements.txt** file for your bot to match the following, and then save the changes and close Notepad.*
+    (The second command will open the requirements.txt file for your Python environment in Notepad - modify it to match the following, save the changes, and close Notepad.)

 ```
 botbuilder-core==4.11.0